divyanshsaxena21/Outscal/notes.md

 - A trigger is like a motion sensor - it detects movement but doesn't block anything.

 Use colliders when you need physical interactions and triggers when you just want to detect a presence

+### Different Types of UI in Games

+Let's look at two types of UI you'll find in most games:

+- **Menus:** These help you navigate through the game options.
+- **HUD (Heads-Up Display):** This shows important info while you're playing.

+**Reference Resolution:** (Recommended: 1920 X 1080) The resolution is used as a reference.
+If the screen resolution is larger than the reference resolution, the UI will be scaled up, and if it's smaller, the UI will be scaled down.
+**Match:**(Recommended: 0.5) Determines if the scaling is using the width or height as a reference, or a mix in between

+## Anchors

+Anchors define how UI elements stick to their parent container.

+They have four values:

+- Min X, Min Y: Bottom-left anchor point
+- Max X, Max Y: Top-right anchor point

+Values range from 0 to 1, representing percentage of parent's width/height.

+*Here's what those values mean:*

+- 0: Represents the starting point of the parent's width or height (e.g., left side or bottom).
+- 1: Represents the ending point of the parent's width or height (e.g., right side or top).

+So, an anchor of Min(0.5, 0.5) Max(0.5, 0.5) would place the UI element in the center of its parent, while Min(0, 0) Max(0, 0) would place it in the bottom-left corner, and Min(1, 1) Max(1, 1) in the top-right corner.

+*Here’s another example:*

+- Min X = 0, Max X = 1: Element stretches full width
+- Min Y = 0, Max Y = 0: Element sticks to bottom

+### Pivot: The Rotation and Scaling Center

+*Pivot is the point around which UI elements rotate and scale.*

+- (0, 0) is bottom-left
+- (1, 1) is top-right
+- (0.5, 0.5) is center
+You can choose your pivot based on how you want your element to transform.

+#### Anchor Presets: Quick UI Positioning

+Anchor Presets are pre-defined anchor and pivot combinations.

+They're great for quickly positioning UI elements.

+You can use the presets to position the level number correctly

+#### Event System

+The Event System is crucial for interactive UI elements like buttons.
+It:

+Detects user inputs (mouse clicks, touch, keyboard) Determines which UI element is being interacted with Triggers appropriate responses (e.g., button clicks)

+*PRO TIP💡:*
+If your UI isn't responding to input, check if an Event System is present in your scene.

+Unity automatically creates an Event System when you add your first UI element.
+You typically don't need to modify it, but understanding its role is important.